· 9 min read

 Phase 2: Building muscle memory

 Once you memorise all the keys, it’s time to build some muscle memory.
+Usually you’d do this in a typing game such as https://typeracer.com or https://monkeytype.com (or https://typegg.io).
 The typing process is also going to be pain, but just keep repeating this cycle for the next 3-4 months and you’ll see your typing speed increase.

-1. Think of which key you want press
+1. Think of which key you want to press

 2. Remember where the keys are